mfridman/interpolate/README.md

 ## Prior work

 This repository is a fork of [buildkite/interpolate](https://github.com/buildkite/interpolate).
-I'd to thank the authors of that library for their work.
+I'd like to thank the authors of that library for their work.
 I've forked it to make some changes that I needed for my own use cases, and to make it easier to maintain.
 I've also added some tests and documentation.